The Marist Florence, Italy, campus is the only US bachelor’s degree program in the city of Florence.

 By using the unrivalled opportunities that Florence, Tuscania, Rome, and Venice offer for investigating the history and cultural heritage of Italy and Europe in galleries, palaces, gardens, churches, and museums, students benefit from an education outside of the classroom in a safe, friendly environment.
 The Florence campus programs stimulate and develop the potential individual creativity of students, providing them not only with the technical skills but also the conceptual insights necessary for the development of artistic talent.
 Florence truly is a “classroom without walls.”
 Marist-LdM aims to integrate formal university-level learning with an emphasis on personal growth, individual engagement, and community responsibility.

-TYPE OF COLLEGE: Marist’s Florence, Italy, campus is an independent, coeducational, residential liberal arts institution.
+TYPE OF SCHOOL: Marist’s Florence, Italy, campus is an independent, coeducational, residential liberal arts institution.
 Courses are taught in English.

-SIZE OF CAMPUS: Florence campus is situated in the city center of this European city.
+SIZE OF CAMPUS: The Florence campus is situated in the city center of this European city.

 NUMBER OF STUDENTS: There are several hundred students studying at the Marist campus among the many academic programs.

 NUMBER OF FACULTY: Marist undergraduate students benefit from a 15:1 student-faculty ratio.
 The faculty are international; some are based in Florence, while others are visiting from the New York campus.

 COLLEGES, PROGRAMS, AND DEGREES: Marist’s Florence campus offers undergraduate and graduate degrees, as well as opportunities to study abroad and programs for high school students.

 • Bachelor of Fine Arts in Fashion Design

 • Bachelor of Fine Arts in Studio Art/Art History